Salem Wine Co. Chardonnay

 Varietal/Blend: 100% Chardonnay

-Fermentation: Whole-cluster gently pressed into neutral 500L French oak puncheons for a native fermentation a full malolactic conversion.
+Fermentation: Whole-cluster gently pressed into neutral 500L French oak puncheons for a native fermentation and a full malolactic conversion.

 Vineyard & Vine Age: Biodynamic.
 Hand harvested.
 This cuvée is predominantly sourced from the west-facing Block 9 at Seven Springs Vineyard.
 This gently sloped hillside is composed of iron-rich clay.